fmeslet/DCH/README.rst

 Summary
 ------------

 DCH (Deep Compression Header) is a Deep Learning architecture used to compress network packet from network traffic.
 The model can learn to compress any packet without knowing the structure of its protocol.
 Thanks to a step of model transformation, DCH is embeddable on an IoT (Arduino) device.
-This work is published in `Conference name year <https://>`.
+This work is published in `MSWIM 2023 <https://>`.